NguyenCatNguyen/Programing-Language-Paradigms./In-Class-Problem/API.md

     - Yes, the API is an RPC because it is a remote procedure call.
 RPCs are used to communicate between two computers over a network which is what the API does.

 2. Is the API SOAP?
 Explain why.
-    - No, the API is not SOAP because SOAP is a protocol that is used to exchange information between computers.
+    - No, the API is not SOAP because SOAP is a protocol for API that is used to exchange information between computers.
 The API is not a protocol, it is a remote procedure call.

 3. Does the API follow the REST client-server architecture style?
 Explain why.
     - Yes, the API follows the REST client-server architecture style because it is a client-server architecture style.
 The client is the user and the server is the API.
 The client sends a request to the server and the server responds with the data.